 How To Naturally Clean Makeup Brushes

-To support the running costs of Moral Fibres, this post contains affiliate links.
+To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

-The thing about makeup brushes is that whilst they do make applying makeup so much easier, they do need regular cleaning.
-This is to help keep your skin clean and healthy.
+Then I found out you actually need to clean your makeup brushes.
+This is because it helps keep your skin clean and healthy.
 Without cleaning your brush, you’re just brushing dirt and bacteria around your face.
 Which, let’s face it, isn’t so appealing.

 The thing about Dr. Bronner’s is that it’s certified organic and made with only pure plant oils, so there are no nasties in it whatsoever.
 It’s also incredibly gentle on your best makeup brushes.